Vicsicard/selfcast-dynamic/README.md

 - Improved modal functionality for blog and social posts (responsive, accessible, error-free)
 - Fixed CSS compatibility issues with gradients and line clamping
 - All blog and social content remains fully dynamic from Supabase
+- **Modernized Connect With Us section:**
+  - Wavy divider, frosted glass panel, centered layout, and subtle background
+  - Animated floating icons for a playful touch
+  - Dynamic social links open in new tabs with proper security attributes
+- **Inspiring Quotes System:**
+  - Added beautiful, glassmorphism-style quote cards between major sections (Bio→Blog, Blog→Social, Social→Connect)
+  - Quotes are dynamic, loaded from Supabase using `quote_1`, `quote_2`, `quote_3` keys
+  - Responsive, accessible, and visually integrated with site design
+- **Section Spacing:**
+  - Reduced excessive padding for a tighter, more cohesive layout
+- **Footer:**
+  - Updated to match header gradient and includes copyright with link to Self Cast Studio

 ## Project Structure